FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Background

-Wafer-scale platforms offer a high-bandwidth and energy-efficient alternative to traditional package scaling~\cite{WaferScaleChiplets}.
-In general, two methods have been proposed: (i) A monolithic integration where all NPUs and the interconnect are fabricated on the wafer substrate directly \cite{Cerebras,monoWaferScale}. (ii) Chiplet-based integration where NPUs are fabricated separately and then bonded to the wafer-scale interconnect (e.g., interposer or Silicon interconnect Fabric (Si-IF)) \cite{Simba,WaferScaleChiplets}.
-In this approach, components from different technologies (e.g., DRAM) can be integrated on the wafer.
-Additionally, since the chiplets can be tested before integration, this approach has a better yield and requires less redundancy compared to the first approach.
-FRED is applicable to both integration methods.
-However, we use the integration (ii) and its associated HW parameters when evaluating our approach in \autoref{sec:results}.
+In chiplet-based integration, NPU chips are fabricated and then bonded to a package interconnect (e.g., Si-IF)~\cite{Simba,WaferScaleChiplets,tsmc-sow}.
+In this approach, components from different technologies (e.g., even DRAM) can be integrated on the package.
+Additionally, since the chiplets can be tested before integration, this approach has a better yield, supports heterogeneity, and requires less redundancy compared to fully monolithic approaches such as Cerebras~\cite{Cerebras}.

-\textbf{Baseline Wafer-Scale Topologies.} Recent products and research in wafer-scale platforms are based on interconnecting NPUs through a 2D-mesh topology \cite{waferScaleGPU,Cerebras,WaferScaleChiplets}.
-Among the main reasons for choosing 2D-mesh for wafer-scale platforms are ease of place \& route and area optimality of it \cite{waferScaleGPU}.
-Thus, in this paper, we choose 2D-mesh as the main baseline topology and compare our proposal against it.
+\ParaTitle{Multi-chiplet Fabric Topologies.} Recent products and research in multi-chiplet platforms are all based on interconnecting NPUs through a 2D-mesh topology~\cite{waferScaleGPU,Cerebras,WaferScaleChiplets,Simba,tto,chipletcloud}.
+Among the main reasons for choosing 2D-mesh for on-package/on-wafer is ease of place \& route and area optimality over a 2D substrate~\cite{waferScaleGPU}. \textbf{\emph{Thus, in this paper, we choose 2D-mesh as the main baseline topology and compare our proposal against it}}.